 _____2nd STUDENT HANDBOOK STATEMENT OF UNDERSTANDING

-TURN IN no later than June 4 by 4:00 p.m. with completion DATED BETWEEN May 24 and June 4 in ONE COMPLETE PACKAGE WITH THIS CHECKLIST ON TOP – do not turn in forms one at a time or as an incomplete package.
-In other words, your appointments and documents need to be between May 24 and June 4 and dated between those dates so that renewal falls the same time next year or so the document is covering a two year span while in the OTA Program.

-NEW INCOMING OTA STUDENTS MUST SUBMIT THE FOLLOWING 10 ITEMS.
+NEW INCOMING OTA STUDENTS MUST SUBMIT THE FOLLOWING 8 ITEMS.
 FAILURE TO COMPLY WITH THE DATES ON THE OTA STUDENT CHECKLIST WILL RESULT IN REMOVAL FROM THE OTA PROGRAM. – REQUIREMENTS ARE SUBJECT TO CHANGE BASED ON CLINICAL REQUIREMENTS BY SITES AND/OR STATE REQUIREMENTS.

+**ANY STUDENT WHO ATTENDS CLINICAL WITHOUT CURRENT IMMUNIZATIONS, PHYSICAL, CPR, BACKGROUND/DRUG SCREEN, AND TB TESTING MAY BE DISMISSED FROM THE PROGRAM** KEEP THEM CURRENT!!!!

 OTA FILE STUDENT CHECKLIST – See previous pages